mmul-it/training/Kubernetes-From-Scratch/Containers-Same-Network.md

 In this lab you will:

-1. In two different shells, create two interactive containers named "container1" and "container2" from the image alpine:latest.
+1. In two different shells, create two interactive containers named "container1" and "container2" from the image `alpine:latest`.
 2. From "container1" try to ping "container2" and see if it works.
 3. Stop and remove the containers.
 4. Create a custom network named "test" with the subnet "172.16.99.0/24".
-5. In two different shells, create two interactive containers named "container1" and "container2" from the image alpine:latest and inside the newly created "test" network.
+5. In two different shells, create two interactive containers named "container1" and "container2" from the image alpine:latest that make use of the newly created "test" network.
 6. From "container1" try to ping "container2" and see if it works.
 7. Listen on the 8888 port on "container1" and try to reach it from "container2" to check if everything works.